Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Generalized 6G Real-time Communication

 \subsection{Timing Constraints and Pragmatic Communication}

-The underlying assumption behind defining timing-related QoS is that the delay between the generation of a piece of information and its reception and processing by the receiver affects control performance~\cite{popovski2022perspective}.
-If we move to the Level C problem, the nature of this assumption becomes clear: timing is useful because information about a process becomes less accurate over time, as the real environment drifts from the observed state.
+The underlying assumption behind defining timing-related QoS is that the delay between the generation of a piece of information and its reception and processing by the receiver affects the control performance~\cite{popovski2022perspective}.
+The nature of this assumption becomes clear for Level C problems: timing is useful because information about a process becomes less accurate over time, as the real environment drifts from the observed state.

 Latency and \gls{aoi} are textbook Level A metrics~\cite{popovski2022perspective}, as they do not consider the content of updates, only how quickly they are delivered (latency) or how stale the information available at the receiver gets (\gls{aoi}).
 If we consider a tracked signal $x(t)$, which is observed by the transmitter, the latency of packet $i$, generated at time $g_i$ and received at time $r_i$, is simply $\tau_i=r_i-g_i$, while the \gls{aoi} at time $t>r_i$ (but before any other, more recent, packet is received) is $\Delta(t)=t-g_i$.
 We can see that \gls{aoi} $\Delta(t)$ is tied more closely to the tracked process than the latency: as the last update from the transmitter has an age $\Delta(t)$, the receiver must estimate the current value of the process, $\hat{x}(t)$, using only the historic data of the signal up until time $g_i$.